CTSRD-CHERI/cheribsd-tutorial/src/c18n/README.md

 objdump --full-contents check.cheriabi
 ```

+This includes the hard-coded password in the password-checking routine.

 To mitigate these vulnerabilities, we will recompile the program and place the
-I/O routine in its own library:
+I/O routine in its own library -- and hence its own compartment when using the
+c18n run-time linker:

 ```
 cc -Wall -shared -g -o libio.so io.c